Peer ‘behind-the-scenes’ of famous works of art with the help of AI

 DALL-E 2 is one of the most popular text-to-image generators at the moment.
 With more than a million users, it’s no wonder that content created by it seems to be everywhere.
 (A lot of other text-to-image generators are either in a closed beta, like Stable Diffusion, are not available to the public, like Google’s Imagen, or are much more limited in scope, like Craiyon.)

-DALL-E 2 takes a text prompt, like “an astronaut riding a horse in the of Andy Warhol,” and generates nine 1,024-pixel by 1,024-pixel images that illustrate it.
+DALL-E 2 takes a text prompt, like “an astronaut riding a horse in the style of Andy Warhol,” and generates nine 1,024-pixel by 1,024-pixel images that illustrate it.
 It uses a process called “diffusion” where it starts with randomly generated noise and then edits it to match the salient features of the prompt as closely as possible.

-Until now, users were limited with the size and aspect ratio of what they could with DALL-E 2.
+Until now, users were limited with the size and aspect ratio of what they could create with DALL-E 2.
 The AI program could only generate 1,024-pixel by 1,024-pixel squares—anything larger or a different was out of the question.

 DALL-E 2 does offer a feature called “inpainting” to modify details in existing artworks, but to actually create a bigger canvas involved manually stitching different sections together using an app like Photoshop.
 (For different aspect ratios, you could crop your image, but that reduced the overall resolution.)